sheljohn/siglot/README.md

-#Siglot: Signals and Slots just got simpler
+#Siglot (beta): Signals and Slots just got simpler

 Siglot is a clean, easy to read/understand, single-header, STL-only, C++ implementation of Signals and Slots.